 An appeal is the process by which a person can challenge the decision made by a judge.

-This brochure gives basic information about appeals to the Federal Circuit and Family Court of Australia (Division 1) from decisions of:
+This brochure gives basic information about appeals to the appellate jurisdiction of the Federal Circuit and Family Court of Australia (Division 1) from decisions of:

 - A Federal Circuit and Family Court of Australia (Division 1) judge;